tomgrek/hackathon-skeleton/README.md

 [View a demo](https://twitter-clone-react.exploitip.com) of a simple Twitter-alike made with this skeleton, and [view the source](https://github.com/tomgrek/twitter-clone-react).

+You need basic Linux, HTML and JS knowledge to get the most out of this guide and the repo as a whole.
+If you follow the guide and apply some trial and error, you might gain that knowledge.
+I try my best to explain jargon when it crops up.

 # What's in it?

-* Runs on (requires) Node JS
+* Runs on (requires) Node JS (write front- and back-end code in Javascript!)
 * Deploys to a Docker container, with Nginx at the front of your server directing requests to the right container.
 This means you can easily deploy many sites on one server!
+Docker is basically a lightweight (so, fast) virtual machine.
-* Uses Webpack for compilation, minifying, live reloading
+* Uses Webpack for compilation (transforming new JS syntax for older browsers, using Babel), minifying, live reloading.
-* Uses Express for routing / running a back-end server
+* Uses Express for routing / running a back-end server (Express is a common npm package.)
-* Front-end is built in Javascript (JSX) using React
+* Front-end is built in Javascript (JSX) using React (React adds a bit of JS to your user's website download, but there really isn't much for you to learn, and webapps become simpler to write - change a variable somewhere and automatically the DOM is updated in the client.)
-* Has SASS for compiling CSS
+* Has SASS for compiling CSS (Writing CSS -- styling websites -- is complex, repetitive, and random.
+SASS helps a bit.)
-* Uses Mongo at the backend, providing a database
+* Uses Mongo at the backend, providing a database (All non-static websites require a db)
 * Has Mocha, Chai, and Zombie for automated tests - back-end *and* front-end!
+(Tests are considered good practice.
+They are especially useful when you're working with other people and integrating their code.)

 ## How to use it?